ampproject/amp.dev/content/docs/reference/common_attributes.md

 ## noloading

 The `noloading` attribute indicates whether the "loading indicator" should be turned **off** for this element.
-Many AMP elements are white-listed to show a "loading indicator", which is a basic animation that shows that the element has not yet fully loaded.
+Many AMP elements show a "loading indicator", which is a basic animation that shows that the element has not yet fully loaded.

 Often used with: images, animations, videos, and ads